 Tony Canadeo

-Tony Canadeo was selected by Lambeau in the 1941 NFL Draft.
-Lambeau’s work on player scouting reports and draft preparation likely took place in his office at the Northern Building.
+Tony Canadeo was selected by Lambeau in the 1941.
+Lambeau’s work on player scouting reports and college player selection likely took place in his office at the Northern Building.

 Canadeo played from 1941-44, and from 1946-52.
 He was an all-around “Iron Man” for the Packers, playing as a runner and passer on the offense, returning punts and kickoffs, playing safety on defense, and even punting the ball.
 He was inducted into the Pro Football Hall of Fame in 1974.